TZstatsADS/Fall2019-proj3-sec1-grp8/README.md

 *Chongyu He* is responsble for baseline GBM model, attempted SVM, and helped convert files from .py to juypter.

-*Samir Hadzic* is responsble for ridge and lasso model shrinkage.
+*Samir Hadzic* is responsible for data preprocessing, calculation of pairwise euclidean distances (in r).
+Designed, evaluated LASSO/Ridge logistic regression models with cross validation and produced corresponding slides in presentation.
+Assited Jerry with feature selection for NN.
+Produced group's predictions on day of presentation.

 *Jason Gao* is partially responsible for PCA and NMF dimensionality reduction, organizing Readme file and half final presentation.